Vid Milenkovic

-Vid Milenkovic (born July 21, 1995), is a Swiss professional basketball player for Lions de Genève of the Swiss Basketball League, the first-tier level of professional basketball league in Switzerland.
+Vid Milenkovic (born July 21, 1995), is a Swiss professional basketball player for Nideros Jets of the Basketligaen Norge, the first-tier level of professional basketball league in Norway.
 Standing at 1.95 m, he plays at the guard position.

 College career

 After graduating from the German School of Belgrade (DSB) in 2014, Vid decided to major in exercise science with minors in coaching and sport management while starting his college basketball career in the NCAA Division III, where he played six seasons at the University of Wisconsin-Superior, in which he averaged 10.39 points and 6.39 rebounds per game.

 College statistics

 Professional career

-After going undrafted in the 2020 NBA Draft, Milenkovic joined the roster of the Starwings Basket Regio Basel is a Swiss professional basketball club based in Basel.
+After going undrafted in the 2020 NBA draft, Milenkovic joined the roster of the Starwings Basket Regio Basel is a Swiss professional basketball club based in Basel.
 The club competes in the Swiss Basketball League (SBL), the highest tier of basketball in Switzerland.

 On 2021, he signed with Lions de Genève, a professional basketball club based in the city of Geneva, Switzerland.
 The Lions currently play in the Swiss top-tier Swiss Basketball League (SBL).